KacperGierycz/AirRoutsWorldMapPAAplet/README.md

 <br><br>

 The PAAPlet is unfortunatly dead technology now and it's use is limited to java 1.6  Working applikation is use like a import to the IDE and runn in the best of circumstancess.
-The main calsses of project included to view.
+The main classes of project included to view.
 There is a greate funn creating GUIs